xevrem/ecs-framework/README.md

 // 2a) register your components indidually:
 ecs.registerComponent(YourComponent);

-// 2b) or register them all at once via import (experimental): import AllComponents from 'path/to/all/components';
+// 2b) or register them all at once via import: import AllComponents from 'path/to/all/components';
 ecs.registerComponents(AllComponents);